Gorilla-Mode/NRL-Obstacle-Reporting/README.md

 >      1. in **root folder**, run `./initdb.ps1` to inject sql into container and build the database
 >         1. See the [Documentation](https://github.com/Gorilla-Mode/NRL-Obstacle-Reporting/wiki/initdb.ps1) for further
 >         info about this script
+>   5. Open the application
+>      1. Navigate to docker desktop application
+>      2. Open nrl-obstacle-reporting container
+>      3. Click on container `web-1`, port: `8080:8080` to open the application
 > </details>

 > [!IMPORTANT]